Choose the answer that best fits you. Be sure to keep track of which letters you've chosen, so you can see your results at the end.

 New Orleans ranks as the #1 city for Creative Professionals and is the birthplace of Jazz.

-Loyola offers you: Composition, Design, Interaction Design, Digital Filmmaking, Jazz Studies, Music, Music Education, Music Industry Studies, Performance, Music Performance, Music Therapy, Music with Elective Studies, Popular and Commercial Music, Studio Art, Theatre Arts, Theatre Arts and Musical Theatre, Theatre Arts with a minor in Business.
+Loyola offers you: Composition, Design, Interactive Design, Digital Filmmaking, Jazz Studies, Hip Hop and R&B, Music, Music Education, Music Industry Studies, Performance, Music Performance, Music Therapy, Music with Elective Studies, Popular and Commercial Music, Theatre Arts, Theatre Arts and Musical Theatre, Theatre Arts with a minor in Business.